easycryptos/CMS-blog/README.md

 + Password Hashing
 + Avoiding SQL Injection

+## TO DO

++ Set compatibility with amazon S.E.S ( simple email service) for smtp bulk email.
++ Set Add confidence level to authors, to automatically approve publications.
++ Integrate cron jobs at admin panel, to set from GUI the cron job to update site map and RSS feed.
++ Auto convert images from .jpg, .png to webp or other light formats.

 ## Requirements
 + PHP >= 5.6
 + cURL PHP Extension
 + Fileinfo PHP Extension
 + Mbstring PHP Extension

+## Installation

+XAMMP

++ Download the files we'll use only CMS folder extract completely on \xampp\htdocs
++ Open https://127.0.0.1 or localhost and navigate till the folder
++ Follow the steps on the screen

+VIRTUAL PRIVATE SERVER

++ Set a database with admin user and password.
++ Download the files we'll use only CMS folder extract completely on your server's document root.
++ Set permission for UPLOADS and APPLICATION folder. ( chmod 777)
++ Navigate on yourdomain.com/path-to-the-folder.
++ Follow the steps on the screen.

 ## Demo
 Demo Link : <a href="https://demo.easycryptos.org">Demo</a>